LyricalToxic/bb_proxy/readme.md

 # Setup

-There are two ways to setup application:
+There are two ways to set up application:

 ## From current environmental